Yueban: Theism, spirits, and magic

 No records address the Yueban religion, though Chinese annals depict some manifestations of religious rites and magic.
 A narration about the Yuebans tells about sorcerers, able to cause frost and rainstorm.
 During a war with the Rouran, Chuban sorcerers incited a snowstorm against them, making the Rouran so frostbitten they had to stop their campaign and retreat.
 A similar legend is later told about the Eurasian Avars sorcerers in their war with the Franks, and Naiman sorcerers against Chingis-Khan.

 The Manichaean Chuyue tribe's descendants, Shatuo, later founded the Chinese state Hou Tang (923-936) in Northern China, and adopted a Chinese surname Li (李).
 The Shatuo had a predominant Dragon cult.
 Later Tang's founder Li Keyong also came from the Dragon tribe.
 The annals even noted that the Shatuo were praying "old services following the custom of the North" at the Thunder-mountain, at the Gates of Dragon.
 Within China, Chuy Shatuo became active adherents and protectors of Buddhism and Taoism, and initiated construction of many Buddhist temples.
 Subsequent to Shatuo, most of these temples were demolished.

 Legacy

-The Chuyue (處月) were often identified with the Čigil, a Middle Turkic-speaking tribe "opposing Rūm" mentioned by 10th century Karakhanid scholar Mahmud al-Kashgari; still, Atwood (2010) doubts this Chuyue-Chigil identification and notes that Chuyue is phonetically closer to the Chunghyl "bones" of the Yugurs.
+The Chuyue (處月) were often identified with the Čigil,Zuev, "Early Turks: Essays of history and ideology", Almaty, Daik-Press, 2002, p.
+145, 250 a Middle Turkic-speaking tribe "opposing Rūm" mentioned by 10th century Karakhanid scholar Mahmud al-Kashgari; still, Atwood (2010) doubts this Chuyue-Chigil identification and notes that Chuyue is phonetically closer to the Chunghyl "bones" of the Yugurs.

 The Chumi (處密) tribe may be identified with the Čömül, another tribe opposing Rūm and spoke both Middle Turkic and their own "gibberish" (Ar. رَطَانَة raṭāna).

 The Chumukun (處木昆) were identified by Gumilyov with the Kimek (which existed in the period of 743-1050 AD).
 Abu Said Gardizi (d.
 1061) listed the Kimek khaganate's seven constituents as Imi, Yemeks, Tatars, Bayandur, Kipchaks, Lanikaz, and Ajlad.
 Much later, both Chumukun and Kipchaks would possibly contribute to the ethnogenesis of the Polovtsy.